rdkcentral/ThunderNanoServices/WebKitBrowser/WebKitBrowserPlugin.md

 <a name="event.statechange"></a>
 ## *statechange <sup>event</sup>*

-Signals a state change of the service
+Signals a state change of the service.

 ### Parameters